sabrinamerkin/sabrinamerkin.github.io/_posts/2021-09-16-PDAC-Analysis.md

 ## Conclusion

 This probability model study required the conduction of various simulation studies to test Poisson-Tweedie model performance.
 By applying the Poisson-Tweedie model to analyze a TCGA data set, I successfully detected 1403 promising differentially expressed genes associated with PDAC.
-I explored the functionals of both concensus and non-consensus DE genes.
+I explored the functionals of both consensus and non-consensus DE genes.
 It is important to note that some of the non-consensus DE genes may be true marker genes of healthy cells.
-Further research could integrate this analysis with other genomic analyses for more insight in biological mechanisms underlying PDAC.
+Further research could integrate this analysis with other genomic analyses for more insight into biological mechanisms underlying PDAC.
 The combination of neoplastic cellularity information and DE gene identification could possibly be considered under one unified mathematical model as well.